msahamed/machine_learning_earthquakes-nuclear-explosion/README.md

 Memphis, TN 38152, USA

 ### Notebook files :
-benchmark-final_features.ipynb: To create bench marks with different algorithoms classify_earthquake_nn.ipynb : Create neural network model classify_earthquakes.ipynb : This is the main file where support vector machine was used. extract_features_seismograms.ipynb : Using this module I extract features from seismograms seismogram_analysis.ipynb : This module is for analysising seismograms
+<li> benchmark-final_features.ipynb: To create bench marks with different algorithoms
+<li> classify_earthquake_nn.ipynb : Create neural network model
+<li> classify_earthquakes.ipynb : This is the main file where support vector machine was used.
+<li> extract_features_seismograms.ipynb : Using this module I extract features from seismograms
+<li> seismogram_analysis.ipynb : This module is for analysising seismograms

 ### Codes and libraries